How to Export Data from SQL Server to Excel

 Being able to export data from SQL Server to Excel is a common requirement in most businesses.
 We’ve looked at three methods for performing this day-to-day task.
 The first uses the SQL Server Import and Export Wizard, which is native functionality in SQL Server.
 The second method uses the native ‘Get & Transform’ tools in Excel.
 The third uses the SQL Spreads Add-In for Excel.

+So which method should you use?
 If you normally work with databases, and SSMS is your second home, you’ll probably feel that the SQL Server Import and Export Wizard is the best option for you.
 If you are an Excel user, then it makes sense to work from within Excel itself to export data from SQL Server.
 Both of the two Excel options that we’ve looked at are robust and easy to use, but SQL Spreads has a distinct advantage because it allows users to make updates to data directly in Excel and then save the data back to SQL Server.
 This is a huge advantage for those organizations that like the best of both worlds: the ease of use and familiarity of Excel, with the power and data integrity associated with SQL Server.

 *This article was originally published on August 26, 2021 and was updated on July 4, 2022 to include some new screenshots.
+It was then updated on November 8, 2024 with updated information.

 Try SQL Spreads for free